-New Roots International (NRI) is a new initiative of The Land Institute to ignite a movement for advancing just and diverse perennial grain agriculture at a global scale.
+The International Initiative is part of The Land Institute’s work to ignite a global movement of perennial grain researchers and advocates to realize a just and diverse perennial grain agriculture worldwide.

-- Build the infrastructure ̶ staffing, capacity, and technology ̶ to facilitate collaboration across the international research network.
+- Build the infrastructure – staffing, capacity, and technology – to facilitate collaboration across the international research network.

 - Grow the network to ensure a diverse and resilient effort is underway.